Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential

 \subsection{Application to resolutions with conical slices}

-Recall the statement of \propref{reduction}: for a map $\pi:\mc X\ra \mc Y$ of schemes over $S=\Spec R$, such that the geometric generic fiber is a resolution of singularities with conical slices, we can find a localisation $S'=\Spec R[f^{-1}]$ such that for any geometric point $s:\Spec \k_s\ra S'$ the base change $\pi_s:X_s\ra Y_s$ is a resolution with conical slices as well.
+Recall the statement of \propref{reduction}: for a map $\pi:\mc X\ra \mc Y$ of schemes over $S=\Spec R$, such that the geometric generic fiber is a resolution of singularities with conical slices, we can find an \'etale open $S'\ra S$, such that for any geometric point $s:\Spec \k_s\ra S'$ the base change $\pi_s:X_s\ra Y_s$ is a resolution with conical slices as well.

 \begin{prop} In the context of \propref{reduction}, we can find an \'etale open $S'\ra S$ such that for any $s:\Spec \k_s\ra S'$ we have $\mc M_{\pi_s, \ul{\text{inv}}}=0$.
 In other words, for any $s:\Spec \k_s\ra S'$ all differential 1-forms on $X_s$ are totally positive. \end{prop}